-An SSL certificate has a validity of 1 or 2 years.
-After this periode the certificate will automatically expire, unless you renew it manually.
+After the validity period of a certificate it will automatically expire, unless you renew it manually.
 During it's validaty the certificate can be revoked by the CA (the issuer).

 When should you revoke a certificate?

 If the certificate's private key gets compromised by for instance a hack or a virus, it's advisable to revoke the certificate immediately.
 Other reasons could be the discontinuance of a a service or when the certificate may not be used anymore.
 If you lose the certificate's private key you may reissue the certificate with a new private key.
 After a reissue, the old certificate will not be automatically revoked.